 Something Old and Something New

-The thing that truly impressed me in Final Fantasy IX was the game's storytelling that, despite referencing every game before it, still manages to synthesize and innovate, using motifs and themes from former games and bringing new ones to attention.
+The thing that truly impressed me in Final Fantasy IX was the game's storytelling, which, despite referencing every game before it, still manages to synthesize and innovate, using motifs and themes from former games and bringing new ones to attention.
 Recurring icons such as Black Mages and Eidolons are implemented in similar and new ways simultaneously, and the themes approached in the story are touched on with effectiveness and at times when these themes are addressed, the scenes are truly moving.

-Nevertheless, the feeling of déjà vu never really goes away and you can't help but think that they recycled many things.
-Several themes in the soundtrack were remixes of songs from older installments, yet this is understandable given the context that many locales were in fact references to older games as well.
+Nevertheless, the feeling of déjà vu never really goes away, and you can't help but think that they recycled many things.
+Several themes in the soundtrack were remixes of songs from older installments, yet this is understandable given the context that many locales were, in fact, references to older games as well.
 Another problem is how there were some plot points that, while forgivable in past installments, were rather sloppy in execution, and some things were not thoroughly explained.
-The existence of the numerous nods and references have divided many in their evaluation of Final Fantasy IX, but as the game is indeed meant to be very nostalgic, I feel that this is very fitting for the title and it doesn't surprise me that Final Fantasy IX is a fan favorite and a memory cherished by Sakaguchi and Uematsu.
+The existence of the numerous nods and references have divided many in their evaluation of Final Fantasy IX, but as the game is indeed meant to be very nostalgic, I feel that this is very fitting for the title, and it doesn't surprise me that Final Fantasy IX is a fan favorite and a memory cherished by Sakaguchi and Uematsu.

 3. Final Fantasy VII